Aim of this guidance

 Additional guidance – Please tick “Yes” if you have any convictions that are not yet spent under the Rehabilitation of Offenders Act 1974.
 The term ‘convictions’ is used to refer to any sentence or disposal issued by a court.
 If all your convictions are spent, you can tick “No”.
 If you’re not sure if your convictions are unspent or spent, you can use a tool available at www.disclosurecalculator.org.uk and read guidance at hub.unlock.org.uk/roa.

-This question is longer but technically more complete.
-For example, as it’s possible for conditional cautions (which are issued by the Police, not a court) to be unspent for a short period of time, the term ‘offence’ is used to cover both convictions and cautions.
-Additional guidance below the question itself may not be necessary, apart from referring to a policy document where there are more details about how to answer the question.
+This question is longer but technically more complete – it’s possible for conditional cautions to be unspent for a short period of time, so the term ‘offence’ is used to cover both convictions and cautions.
+Additional guidance below the question itself may not be necessary but applicants may need to know how to check whether their criminal record is spent.

-Question – Do you have any offences which are currently unspent under the Rehabilitation of Offenders Act 1974 [You do not need to disclose anything that is deemed ‘spent’]
+Question – Do you have any convictions or conditional cautions which are currently unspent under the Rehabilitation of Offenders Act 1974 [You do not need to disclose anything that is ‘spent’].
+Check whether your conviction or caution is spent here: www.disclosurecalculator.org.uk and read guidance at hub.unlock.org.uk/roa.

 For these roles, you should make it clear that both unspent and spent convictions might need to be disclosed, although cautions and convictions that are ‘filtered’ (or ‘protected’) do not need to be disclosed.

 Additional guidance – The term ‘convictions’ is used to refer to any sentence or disposal issued by a court.
-The term ‘cautions’ includes reprimands and final warnings.
-You do not need to disclose anything that would be currently filtered from the Police National Computer by the Disclosure & Barring Service.
+The term ‘cautions’ includes simple and conditional cautions.
+You do not need to disclose reprimands, final warnings or cautions accepted when under 18.
+You do not need to disclose anything that would be currently filtered by the Disclosure & Barring Service.
 If you’re not sure if your convictions or cautions are filtered, you can find out more from hub.unlock.org.uk/filtering.

 This example is relatively short and simple.
 It could be used where there are more details provided in a separate policy document which is linked to from the question.

-For some type 2 roles, there may be a need for a further question.
-If the role is classed as ‘regulated activity’ and involving an enhanced plus barring check, you should make sure that the individual is not on the Children’s or Adult’s Barred List (depending on the role).
-You can do this by asking the applicant at the application stage whether they are barred from working with the relevant group, and this can be checked as part of the DBS check later in the recruitment process.
+For some type 2 roles, there may be a need for further guidance.
+If the role is classed as ‘regulated activity’ and requires an enhanced plus barring check, you should make clear that individuals on the Children’s or Adults’ Barred List (depending on the role) should not apply.
+This can be checked as part of the DBS check later in the recruitment process.

-Question – This role involves regulated activity with children.
-Are you on the Children’s Barred List?
-Yes/No
+This role involves regulated activity with children.
+You should not apply if you are on the Childrens’ Barred List.

-Question – This role involves regulated activity with adults.
-Are you on the Adult’s Barred List?
-Yes/No
+This role involves regulated activity with adults.
+You should not apply if you are on the Adults’ Barred List. [/accordion_block]

 Step 3 – Deciding how to ask

 Now that you’ve worked out what question to ask, how to ask the question depends on your organisation.
-There are bigger questions about ‘when’ to ask, which is covered in separate guidance here.
+There are bigger questions about ‘when’ to ask, which is covered in separate guidance.

 - Provide you with evidence of what information the individual disclosed to you, reducing the likelihood of disputes later on

-- Provide the individual with proof of what they’ve made you aware of
+- Provide the individual with a record of what has been disclosed

-- Help you to make an initial assessment of relevance, enabling minor disclosures to be dealt with simply and swiftly
+- Help you to make an initial assessment so that minor disclosures are dealt with swiftly

 There are generally two options: